 do not forget the passage of Matthew 21-12,

 when he entered the temple of his father.

 Then, not by a conversation or dialogue,

 ‘He cast out all them that sold and bought’,

 ‘overthrew the tables of the moneychangers’.

 I love this Christ, so human and so brother,

-who did not conceal his anger, as one of us.
+who did not conceal his anger,